24/7 Emergency Services (855) 591-0128 Find A Location

 • Water takes a long time to heat up

 To quickly test the performance of your water heater, run the hot water in your kitchen faucet until it’s hot.
 Use a kitchen thermometer to take the water temperature from the faucet—anything less than 120 degrees is a sign your hot water heater isn’t performing well.
-However, it might also be that the hot water temperature is set too low and needs to be adjusted up.
+However, it might also be that the hot water temperature is set too low and needs to be adjusted.

 When to Flush Your Hot Water Heater